Cristina is a Florida native and Realtor by trade. She enjoys writing about travel, real estate, and several other interesting topics.

 - Keep essentials handy.
 Flashlights, batteries, and other emergency items can live in easily accessible cabinets or drawers.

-The Exterior of the Home
+3. Prepare the Exterior of the Home

 Whether you evacuate or not, you can help protect your home by being proactive before hurricane season begins.
 For example, you can: